 Earwigs are infrequent invaders of structures in Utah.
 Earwigs are nocturnal feeders and seek dark tight areas for daytime shelter.
 As a result, they invade cracks and crevices around buildings, from where they may enter living areas.

 Earwigs are general feeders.
 Occasionally, they feed on tender plant parts and they can damage flowers such as dahlias and roses.
 Earwigs mostly feed on small soft bodied insects such as aphids.
 Most problems with earwigs in homes occur during middle to late summer.

-EARWIG CONTROL METHODS Reducing the amount of sheltering debris around a building's foundation is important in limiting earwig movements into structures.
+EARWIG CONTROL METHODS

+Reducing the amount of sheltering debris around a building's foundation is important in limiting earwig movements into structures.
 Residual insecticide sprays applied around the building foundation will reduce indoor earwig populations.

 CLOVER MITES

-BIOLOGY AND BEHAVIOR

 Clover mites are small red-green mites that move into buildings from surrounding areas of lawns and other vegetation.
 During these periods, clover mites use walls for egg laying and may seek shelter in building cracks.
 Many of the mites may inadvertently enter living areas during these activity periods.

-When indoors clover mites are often described as walking dust specks.
-When crushed, they leave a rusty stain.
+Clover Mite is walking dust specks.
+When crusned, mey leave a rusty stain.
 Infestations of clover mites are usually confined to the sun exposed south and west sides of buildings.
 They are most severe during late winter and early spring.

-CLOVER MITE CONTROL METHODS Since mites do not readily cross loose, clean, cultivated soil, an unplanted border around the building can help prevent indoor migrations.
+CLOVER MITE CONTROL METHODS

+Since mites do not readily cross loose, clean, cultivated soil, an unplanted border around the building can help prevent indoor migrations.
 Spot treatment with miticides on or along the foundation walls can further help control clover mite migrations.

+CRICKETS

-CRICKETS BIOLOGY AND BEHAVIOR Crickets are relatively infrequent invaders of Utah structures and rarely cause significant damage.
+Crickets are relatively infrequent invaders of Utah structures and rarely cause significant damage.
 Occasionally they feed on fabrics and paper, but cricket populations are rarely large enough to cause serious damage.
 Their chirping, produced by rubbing the outer wings, can make them very annoying.
 Most cricket problems occur as a result of outdoor populations moving inside.
-Cricket